prabhjot-singh11/prabhjot-singh11/README.md

 - 👀 I’m interested in computer science
 - 🌱 I’m currently learning full stack technologies
 - 💞️ I’m looking to collaborate on eb application
-- 📫 you can reach me through my linkdin
+- 📫 you can reach me through my linkdien

 <!---
 prabhjot-singh11/prabhjot-singh11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.